They sought to wipe the column out,

 * From: The Men of Barry’s Column

 Tom Barry’s legend as a great flying column commander during the Irish War of Independence (January 21, 1919 – July 11, 1921) is mainly built on the memory of the famous ambush at Kilmichael, but it shouldn’t be.
-His greatest victory in the fight against the British occupation on the battlefield was, arguably, at the Battle of Crossbarry on March 19, 1921.
+His greatest victory in the fight against the British occupation on the battlefield was, arguably, at much less widely known the Battle of Crossbarry on March 19, 1921.

 (Above: Tom Barry wtih members of the West Cork Brigade behind him.)